-Chanting rhythm syllables while and clapping or tapping the rhythm is an easy and fun way to quickly learn rather complicated rhythm patterns.
+rhythm syllables is an easy and fun way to quickly learn even complicated rhythm

-There are different ways of sounding or chanting rhythms- this method is just one of many.
-If you choose to use “Ti”, “Ta” or whatever doesn't really matter.
+There are MANY different ways (and schools of) of sounding or chanting rhythms- this method is just one of many.
+If you choose to use “Ti”, “Ta” or whatever, doesn't really matter.

 This method is even easier than counting rhythm, since you will focus on the sound of the rhythm, rather than numbers.